Red Terror (Spain): Background

 According to historian Ronald Radosh, "The Spanish Civil War was the culmination of long-standing tensions and social strife that no government had been able to address satisfactorily.
 The divide between rich and poor in Spain was immense, and the powerful Catholic hierarchy did little to ameliorate conditions.
 The result was that destitute peasants and dissatisfied workers supported either radical anarchism or socialism, buttressed by a bitter anticlericalism, while liberalism in Spain tended to be more extreme than in most of Europe.
 Yet the wealthy landowners and certain areas of the country, especially the North, maintained a staunchly conservative outlook that precluded any serious reconsideration of the nation's social ills.
 Many Spaniards in fact had monarchist leanings and believed that their country's salvation lay in native Spanish traditions and a strong centralized government.
 Meanwhile, nationalist movements in the Basque provinces and Catalonia encouraged these people to think of themselves as distinct from the Castilians who ruled in Madrid, and as deserving of more autonomy or even outright independence from the central government...
 As a result, political instability prevailed throughout the nineteenth and early twentieth centuries.
 This period was characterized by numerous military coups, a short-lived Republic, and monarchies with varying amounts of political power."

 To add to past instability, the revolution of 14 April 1931 that overthrew King Alfonso XIII and established both the Second Spanish Republic and the Spanish Constitution of 1931 also brought to power a left-wing anticlerical coalition government.

 The relationship between the new, secular Republic and the Catholic Church was fraught from the start.
-Between 10 and 13 May 1931, in retaliation for left-wing demonstrators allegedly hearing a vinyl recording of the former Royalist national anthem being played through the windows of a nearby flat, more than 100 religious buildings were burned down in a wave of church arson that began in Madrid and then spread to cities and towns throughout the Second Spanish Republic.
+Between 10 and 13 May 1931, in retaliation for left-wing demonstrators allegedly hearing a recording of the former Royalist national anthem being played through the windows of a nearby flat, more than 100 religious buildings were burned down in a wave of church arson that began in Madrid and then spread to cities and towns throughout the Second Spanish Republic.
 While some cabinet ministers in the Provisional Government of the Second Spanish Republic wanted to intervene and restore order, others opposed the idea.
 According to the canonical narrative, Prime Minister Manuel Azaña overruled those who wished to intervene by stating, "All the convents of Spain are not worth the life of a single Republican".
 Among the many works of cultural heritage that were lost during the 1931 arson attacks was the copy of Marko Marulić's De institutione bene vivendi per exempla sanctorum ("Instruction on How to Lead a Virtuous Life Based on the Examples of Saints") that once belonged to St Francis Xavier.